existentialmutt/inline_view_component/README.md

 ## Syntax Highlighting

 Syntax highlighting for Sublime Text is available.
-Download (this file)[/editor/Ruby.sublime-syntax] and add it to your Sublime User package.
+Download [this file](/editor/Ruby.sublime-syntax) and add it to your Sublime User package.
 Then open your ruby files in the `Ruby (Custom)` syntax (or choose `View -> Syntax -> Open All with current extention as...` to use it automatically).

 To get syntax highlighting to work use `ERB` or `HAML` as the delimiter for your heredoc string e.g.